 But What About Search Volume?

-If you are advanced, then do worry about that now, if you are just getting started you need to suck it up and know that you are not going to rank for the top keywords right out of the gate.
+If you are advanced, then do worry about that but, if you are just getting started you need to suck it up and know that you are not going to rank for the top keywords right out of the gate.
 You need to get a little humble and start with smaller words and build up your site as you go.

 Finding Buyers Agents